arbon-one/api-docs/README.md

     Example: `access_token=8534060ab04240b88ebe8715b27ca1f1`

 - **{amount}** `int`
-    Amount of CO2 tokens to offset.
-Each token corresponds to 1kg of CO2.
+    Amount of CO2 to offset, in kilograms.

-    Example: `5`
+    Example: `500`

 - **{reason}** `string`
     Reason for CO2 tokens being offset.
+This can be an account ID, a transaction ID or whatever you want.

-    Example: `hosting`
+    Example: `hosting account #1234`

 ## Response
 ### Status: **200 - OK**